 Scoliosis is classified as mild, moderate, or severe based on the size of the curvature.
 As a curvature gets larger, it can produce more noticeable symptoms such as postural changes.

-Here at the Scoliosis Reduction Center, our goal is to be proactive in our treatment so our patients never have to deal with the hardships that come with reaching those higher stages of progression.
+Here at the Scoliosis Reduction Center®, our goal is to be proactive in our treatment so our patients never have to deal with the hardships that come with reaching those higher stages of progression.

 For young people and their parents and/or caregivers, the topic of scoliosis progression can seem very daunting, mysterious, and unclear.
 Understanding progression is important because treating scoliosis means effectively managing its progressive nature and trying to stay ahead of the condition’s progressive line.
+As a child grows, growth spurts can significantly affect the progression of spinal curves, making timely interventions like bracing and monitoring crucial to prevent worsening of the condition.

 To help people better understand this crucial aspect of scoliosis, I’ve put together some general progression-related topics that I think will help shed some light on the subject: age, skeletal maturity, gender, and curvature pattern.